 Pro tip: An online course platform or a learning management system are the best way to ensure the operational and administrative tasks are being handled so you can focus on creating a diverse, immersive online course.

-While these online courses may not fall into specific categories, they are creating exceptional curriculum for learners to enjoy and cover different niches.
+While these online courses may not fall into specific categories, they are creating exceptional curriculum for learners not everyone to enjoy and cover different niches.

 Regardless of what line of work you’re in or what you do day to day, we can all take cues from nature and replicate natural systems that are working around us.

-Agile systems work to keep many tech companies on track, but these principles are applicable to plenty of other organizations – and Agile Academy is helping these businesses scale that system internally.
+Agile systems work to keep many tech companies on track, but these principles are applicable to plenty of other organizations – and Agile Academy is a great example of helping these businesses scale that system internally.